-The major is grounded in critical and theoretical approaches to literary study and requires a 20-credit sequence of core courses designed to ensure a thorough understanding in the methodologies of the field, in addition to allowing a variety of elective coursework in literature and writing courses in literary studies, film and digital media analysis, and publishing, creative writing and technical writing.
-The department also offers an undergraduate degree in creative writing, minors in English, writing and film studies and a certificate in comics studies.
+The major is grounded in critical and theoretical approaches to literary study and requires a 20-credit sequence of core courses designed to ensure a thorough understanding of the methodologies of the field, in addition to allowing a variety of elective coursework in literature and writing courses in literary studies, film and digital media analysis, and publishing, creative writing, and technical writing.
+The department also offers an undergraduate degree in creative writing, minors in English, writing and film studies, and a certificate in comics studies.

 English Bachelor's Degree or Minor: Why PSU?

 Portland is a hub for writers and creatives, professionals flock to the city and have created a flourishing culture and cultivated a thriving local creative industry.
 Portland State University contributes to this community by creating an environment for aspiring writers and creatives to grow and develop.